Why Do Singers Wear Earpieces (In-Ear Monitors) on Stage?

 Sound consistency is also one of the advantages to use in-ear monitors.
 Sound reproduction in a live stage will depend on the shape and size of the room a band or artist is performing in.
 Thus, for different stages, performers will be subjected to different sounds.
 Sound will also be reproduced differently on different parts of the stage, which can limit free movement around the stage.
 Calibration is needed to solve these problems.
 However, in-ear monitors do not need to be calibrated every time you change location or perform at different parts of the stage.

-According to the BMJ-British Medical Journal, musicians are four times more likely to develop noise-induced hearing.
-They are also likely to develop tinnitus by 57% as a result of their job.
 Sudden changes in sound or listening to music above 85 dB for extended periods, among many other factors, influence the overall hearing health of performers.

 Stage speakers/wedges are more likely to cause hearing damage compared to in-ear monitors.
 In-ears block out the amplified sound of various instruments.
 This allows a performer to hear the mix at a lower and safer level.
 While earplugs can be used in conjunction with wedges/PA, they limit the ability of performers to hear the mix clearly.